Welcome to Service Dog Laws Ohio

 Register & Certify Your Service Dog in Ohio

 The truth is that you are not legally required to register or certify a service dog in Ohio or any other state in the US. (*exception: if a city or county requires all dogs get one).

-Service dogs are protected under the ADA, Americans with Disabilities Act.
+Service dogs are protected under the ADA, Americans with Disabilities Act and other laws.
 “Registration” and “certification” are seems to be a thing through illegitimate websites online.
 These do not convey any legal rights under the ADA or the Department of Justice.
 Check out our blog “Which Service Dog Registry is Legitimate?” to learn more about registrations and why they are not required.